clarktrimble/sabot/README.md

 <https://dave.cheney.net/2015/11/05/lets-talk-about-logging>

-offer some interesting perspectives.
+Offer some interesting perspectives.
 A pull request for Debug will be most welcome!

 ## The Art of Logging